 Hundreds of animals pass through the doors of the Scituate Animal Shelter each year.

-Operated by the Friends of the Scituate Shelter, Inc, the Scituate Animal Shelter is a 501(c)(3) non-profit, no-kill animal shelter that is primarily volunteer run and funded solely by private donations.
-The Shelter is staffed by two full-time staff members and five part time staff members, but a large portion of the work is done by our 200+ volunteers!
+Operated by the Friends of the Scituate Shelter, Inc, the Scituate Animal Shelter is a 501(c)(3) non-profit, animal shelter that is primarily volunteer run and funded solely by private donations.
+The Shelter is staffed by three full-time staff members and seven part time staff members, but a large portion of the work is done by our 200+ volunteers.
 We receive no state or federal government funding, so we rely entirely upon donations to cover our annual operating expenses.
 We proudly serve the communities of the greater South Shore region and all throughout Massachusetts.
 Stop by for a visit!